Klaus-Michael Kühne: Assets

 During the period of Nazi Germany the Kühne family fortune profited from the systematic looting of the assets of European Jews.
-According to German and US-American newsmedia, nearly 70,000 households of deported Jewish families from France, Belgium and the Netherlands were transported by Kühne + Nagel to Germany for socalled “Jewish Auctions”.
-Further, the company's main partner Adolf Maass left Kühne + Nagel in 1933 "in order to join another company of his kinship." – Maass and his wife were Jewish and later killed in a concentration camp.
+According to German and American news media, nearly 70,000 households of deported Jewish families from France, Belgium and the Netherlands were transported by Kühne + Nagel to Germany for so-called "Jewish Auctions".
+Further, the company's main partner Adolf Maass left Kühne + Nagel in 1933 "in order to join another company of his kinship."
+Maass and his wife, who were Jewish, were later killed in a concentration camp.
 Klaus-Michael Kühne has made significant efforts to downplay the connection between his fortune and the Holocaust.

-Klaus-Michaels's father August Kühne had already moved the Kühnes' private and business residence to Switzerland.
+Klaus-Michael's father August Kühne had already moved the Kühnes' private and business residence to Switzerland.
 The Kühne companies continue to make their largest sales and profits in Germany.
-Regardless of that, Kühne pays no taxes in Germany.
-Regarding taxes on the general public, Kühne told the public broadcast station NDR in 2022: “It is well known that the state cannot handle the economy properly.”
+Regardless, Kühne paid no taxes in Germany.
+Regarding taxes on the general public, Kühne told the public broadcast station NDR in 2022: "It is well known that the state cannot handle the economy properly."

-Kühne is the sole founder of the non-profit "Kühne Foundation"; established according to Swiss regulations.
-He is contributing 5 million Swiss Francs annually.
-The Kühne Foundation will bear his company's assets when Klaus-Michael dies.

 With an estimated personal fortune of approximately 14.2 billion US dollars in 2020, Kühne was ranked the 5th richest individual in Germany and 74th worldwide.
 On 19 May 2021 he was ranked 38th on the Bloomberg Billionaires Index with an estimated fortune of US$34.4 billion.
 According to the 2021 Bilanz list of richest people, his net worth was 30 billion Swiss francs.

 In April 2022, he increased his stake in Lufthansa to 10.01%, or 830 million euros.
 In July 2022, he increased his share by another 5% to become the largest individual shareholder in Lufthansa Stock Company.
 As of December 2023, the Forbes List ranked Kühne as the 47th richest person in the world, with an estimated fortune of US$31.5 billion.

-In November 2024, Kühne announced that he too was severely affected by his investment in the insolvent Signa Holding real state company.
-“In total, we have lost half a billion euros at Signa Prime and thus almost our entire investment,” said Kühne.
+In November 2024, Kühne announced that he too was severely affected by his investment in the insolvent Signa Holding real estate company.
+"In total, we have lost half a billion euros at Signa Prime and thus almost our entire investment," said Kühne.

-As per Forbes list of The Richest People In The World, dated 8 MARCH 2024, Klaus-Michael Kuehne is ranked #32 with a net worth of $39.2 Billion.
+As per Forbes' list of The Richest People In The World, dated 8 March 2024, Kühne is ranked #32 with a net worth of $39.2 billion.

-Patronage and honors
+Patronage and honours

 The Kühne Foundation

-Kühne is the sole founder of the non-profit Kühne Foundation (established according to Swiss regulations), to which he contributes 5 million Swiss Francs annually.
-The Foundation will later bear his company's assets as well.
+Kühne was the sole founder of the non-profit Kühne Foundation (established according to Swiss regulations), to which he contributed 5 million Swiss francs annually.
+The foundation will bear his company's assets as well.